 SIPPs with Commercial Property

-We have received a number of calls and emails in relation to SIPPs that hold commercial property.
+We have received a number of queries in relation to SIPPs that hold commercial property.
 We thought it be useful to detail some of common issues that have been raised and how IPM is dealing with these.

 As both a pension trustee, and a commercial landlord, we have an obligation to act in the best interests of our client’s pension schemes at all times and usually this would involve actively pursuing the recovery of all rent arrears.
 However, given the current circumstances we fully accept that some leeway will need to be given to struggling tenants.

-Therefore moving forward, for any tenancies to unconnected third parties which fall into arrears, or have fallen into arrears since 1 February 2020, we will allow scheme members to agree a rent free/reduced period, if they feel this is appropriate.
+Therefore moving forward and until further notice, for any tenancies to unconnected third parties which fall into arrears, we will allow scheme members to agree a rent free/reduced period, if they feel this is appropriate.
 An unconnected third party, is any person/business which is not connected to the scheme member; by either family relation, or through business (fellow directors or business partners).

 Many of you will have seen in the news, that the government have already introduced measures to mitigate the impact business rates are having on firms which are already struggling.
 This is obviously a major national issue, and therefore our advice for all of our tenants can only be to contact their local council and check if any rates relief is available to them.
 The below hyper link will take you to a